ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * Language Code - Mandatory
    * Device Type - Optional
 2. If the mandatory input parameters are missing, throws the appropriate message.
-1. If the input parameters contains only Language Code:
+1. If the input parameters contain only Language Code:
    * The response contains all the list of device specs against all the devices for the requested Language Code
-4. If the input parameters contains Device Type and Language Code:
+4. If the input parameters contain Device Type and Language Code:
    * The response contains only the list of device specs against the requested device type for the requested Language Code
-5. Validates if the response contains the List of Device Specifications with the following attributes, if the input parameters contains only Language Code
+5. Validates if the response contains the List of Device Specifications with the following attributes, if the input parameters contain only Language Code
    * Device Specification ID
    * Device Name
    * Device Brand